biscofil/laravel-submodels/readme.md

 }
 ```

-On the other side, each sub model can implement `getAppendedFillable` that returns the list of fillable parameters.
-This list will be merged with the list of the parent class.
+In order to have additional fillable fields just for a particular sub model, it must implement `getAppendedFillable` that returns the list of additional fillable parameters.
+When asking the fillable list, this array will be merged with the parent one.

 ``` php
 class AdminUser extends User{